-The Brahe research programme funds visiting professorships and postdoctoral fellowships named after the most eminent cosmologists Denmark has ever produced.
-Its purpose is to promote or create strong international connections and collaborations in the area of cosmology.
+The Brahe research program funds visiting professorships named after the most eminent astrophysicist Denmark has ever produced.
+Its purpose is to promote and create strong international connections and collaborations in astrophysics.

 Enrico Ramirez-Ruiz, University of California at Santa Cruz.
 Enrico's research focuses on the violent universe with an emphasis on stellar explosions, gamma-ray bursts and accretion phenomena.
 He is interested in understanding the physical processes that govern accretion onto relativistic objects such as black holes and neutron stars.

 Josh Bloom, University of California Berkeley.
 Josh's primary interest is in gamma-ray bursts, and using GRBs as probes to study the universe, gaining unique insights into everything from the details of winds around massive stars to the nature of mysterious damped lyman-alpha systems to the redshift of reionization.

 Priyamvada Natarajan, Yale University.
 Priya works with gravitational lensing, probing the distribution of dark matter on galaxy and cluster scales; accretion physics, probing the accretion history of supermassive black holes, and the dynamics of gas flows in Active Galactic Nuclei and X-ray binaries; and galaxy formation, feedback processes from quasar outflows and supernovae in galaxy formation.